Our ETS needs

 This was the third of four roundtables bringing together diverse experts from New Zealand and overseas to shed new light on particularly thorny questions for New Zealand’s low-emission transition.
+You can download a summary of the roundtable discussion to the right.

 Enabling low-emission investment: ETS reform and other tools began with a keynote address by Geoffrey Heal, Columbia University (video or slideshow).
 From there, participants looked at the following thorny questions: